• Skip to primary navigation

 What is cake except an excuse to eat frosting?
 For this peanut butter chocolate cake, I wanted an easy peanut butter frosting made with natural peanut butter, the kind of peanut butter that has no added sugar of any kind and no emulsifiers or stabilizers, which means it separates upon storage.
 For this natural peanut butter frosting, I changed the order of ingredient mixing so instead of creaming butter with peanut butter before adding icing sugar, I decided to combine peanut butter and icing sugar, then add in the butter and a splash of vanilla.
 This is the same technique I use for thick stable cream cheese frosting for cupcakes.

-For this recipe I used a salted natural peanut butter that has a fair bit of salt.
-This Trader Joe's creamy salted peanut butter is pretty similar to what I used and you can find it on Amazon.
-If you use unsalted natural peanut butter for this frosting, make sure you add a generous amount of salt to balance out the sweet.
-Technically this is a 3 ingredient peanut butter frosting with a splash of vanilla extract.
-The vanilla is optional but I find it gives the frosting a little more depth of flavour.
+For this recipe, I used salted natural peanut butter that has a fair bit of salt.
+This Trader Joe's creamy salted peanut butter is pretty similar to what I used, and you can find it on Amazon.
+If you use unsalted natural peanut butter for this frosting, make sure you add a generous amount of salt to balance out the sweetness.
+Technically, this is a three-ingredient peanut butter frosting with a splash of vanilla extract.
+The vanilla is optional, but I find it gives the frosting a little more depth of flavour.
 The peanut butter frosting is quite stable, even at room temperature.

 Square chocolate cake 9x9 topped with peanut butter frosting piped on with a star tip and then decorated with sprinkles and chocolate curls